nablabits/cuda-grid-estimation/README.md

 ```

 ### Execution
-The actual `c++` code does not accept parameters, for the time being, but you can run it following these steps:
+The actual `c++` code does not accept parameters, for the time being, but you can run it for the default ones by following these steps:

 1. Go to the `c++` implementation directory and make the binaries:
 ```bash